ladycami/py-aws-client/README.md

-# awsclient
+# py-aws-client
-A python client for aws, using boto3
+A wrapper for the customization of the boto3, a Python AWS SDK